 After consulting with our vet, he recommended we put Jack on an anti-anxiety medication.
 We also made a point to walk Jack more often, and double down on training techniques– Jack was never allowed in our bed (he slept in his crate), he wasn’t allowed on the furniture (we strictly implemented this after Owen was born and we got new couches), he was never fed table scraps, he knew commands (sit, stay, lay down, wait, leave it, etc.).
 We also always reminded Owen how to treat animals.
 And he was never rough with Jack.
 He never laid on him or tried to sit on him, never grabbed his ears or tail.
 We taught Owen to always ask before petting a dog.
 Owen would even ask if it was okay to pet Jack.

 But things started to decline after we moved into the new house.
 Leading up to the move Jack was understandably anxious– getting the house staged, packing boxes, etc. In fact, to make things easier on Jack and us, we sent Jack to stay with Brad’s parents for a couple weeks while we showed the house.
-We didn’t have to cart him around with us while the house was being shown, he didn’t have to come back and smell that strangers had been in his house, and we didn’t have to constantly vacuum up his hair.
+We didn’t want to have to cart him around with us while the house was being shown and then bring him back to the house where he’d be able to smell that strangers were there.
+And if I’m being completely honest, I didn’t want to have to constantly vacuum up his hair before showings.

 We know moving can be stressful for a dog.
 In fact, when we moved from an apartment to our last house, Jack would vomit every day until we took him to the vet, and she said it was stress-induced.
 So we gave him Pepcid for a week and he was fine.
 But with this move, Jack seemed okay.
 I kept waiting for him to vomit, but he didn’t.
 He did, however, always follow me and Owen around the house.
 If I went upstairs to check on the laundry, Owen would go with me, and Jack would wake up from a deep slumber to follow us.
 This happened every time.
 But, if Owen was napping, and I had to go upstairs for some reason, Jack would remain sleeping soundly on the first floor.
 We consulted with our vet a few times, and he recommended adding another medication to help calm Jack down.

 In early August, Jack attempted to bite me.
 He had snuck out the backdoor when I stepped out to water my plants and ran down to the lake.
 I called for him to come back, but he wouldn’t listen so I walked down to get him.
-He still wouldn’t listen to me, so I went to reach for his collar, and he tried to bite me.
+He still wouldn’t listen to me, so I went to reach for his collar, and he tried to bite my hand.
 This was not his typical behavior.
-And after getting back to the house, sending him to his crate, I burst into tears, telling Brad between sobs what had happened.
+After getting back to the house and sending him to his crate, I burst into tears, telling Brad between sobs what had happened.
 I had no clue what had gotten into him.

 The next morning, Owen, Jack, and I were upstairs in the master bedroom while I was getting ready for the day.
 I stepped into the bathroom to go to the bathroom for one minute.
 And in that time, Jack bit Owen.
 I heard Owen screaming and crying so I ran out and picked him up.
 He kept saying, “Jack bit me”.
 Thankfully, the bite didn’t break the skin.
 From what I can assume, Owen attempted to hug Jack, and Jack nipped his cheek.
 Was it okay for Owen to do that?
 No. But we couldn’t expect our then-two-year-old to do the right thing 100% of the time.
 Was it okay for me to leave them alone together?
 No. But I’m sure there are plenty of people out there who don’t always take their toddler or dog to the bathroom with them in order to never leave the two alone in the same room.